How IVAs work

 Your responsibilities when the IVA starts

 If you don’t keep up your monthly payments, your creditors can cancel your IVA.
 If your IVA is cancelled your creditors can take further action against you.
-This may take you to court or make you bankrupt.
+They may take you to court or make you bankrupt.

 Let your IP know if your financial situation gets worse, for example, if you lose your job.
 They may be able to get your creditors to agree to lower monthly payments.